 - Seeing Machines – Driver State Sensor (DSS) technology uses cameras to follow eye tracking algorithms, detecting operator drowsiness and distraction.
 Since the roll out of this technology at Toll, fatigue incidents have been reduced by 80 per cent.

 - Disc Brakes – EBS/ABS systems improve both braking performance and vehicle/trailer combination stability.

 - MTData GPS systems fitted in each prime mover – enables reporting on harsh braking, speed events and excessive idling.
-TMS uses these features to track our vehicles as well as to communicate with the drivers.
+Toll uses these features to track our vehicles as well as to communicate with the drivers.
 The reports produced within these systems assist to identify instances where additional Safe Driver training is needed for our operators.

 - Duress Alarm – this is used in the event that drivers require immediate attention at which point they can activate the duress switch located on the dash.